tatums/pull-request-builder/README.md

-This will build out all the resources needed to use [AWS codebuild](https://aws.amazon.com/codebuild/) and integrate with a github to update the build result via githubs's status api.
+This will build out all the resources needed to use [AWS codebuild](https://aws.amazon.com/codebuild/) and integrate with a github to make a pull request builder.

-Resources created

-* CodeBuild Project
-* SNS Topic
-* Lambda
-* IAM user with keys

 When a commit is pushed to github.
 Github sends a SNS message which then invokes the Lambda.
 The lambda will update github